 You probably already know this, but the end of financial year sales are a bit of a big thing when it comes to car sales.
 This is when they want to clear out the previous year’s models to make way for new ones and drive up their sales figures for the year.
 You’ll find new cars already discounted and dealers are more willing to negotiate on price.

 Christmas & End of Calendar Year

 You may not be thinking about buying a new car in the lead up to Christmas, but neither is anyone else!
-Dealerships will often be more willing to negotiate on prices in the lead-up to Christmas and the end of calendar year as most potential customers are shopping for gifts in toy stores.
+Dealerships will often be more willing to negotiate on prices in the lead-up to Christmas and the end of the calendar year as most potential customers are shopping for gifts in toy stores.
 There’s also the need to clear out as many cars as possible as those with last year’s build plate are harder to move in the New Year.
-These end of calendar year prices can sometimes carry over into January too.
+These end of the calendar year prices can sometimes carry over into January too.

 Pay attention to when new models for the car you’re looking at are due to come out.
 This is when dealerships will offer special prices to clear out the old models to make way for the new.
-There can also be a reduced market in this time as many customers will choose to hold out for the arrival of the new model.
+There can also be a reduced market at this time as many customers will choose to hold out for the arrival of the new model.
 This period can last through the lead up to a launch and in the month or two that follow.